deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate .md

 daily_data = daily_data.update("DayOfWeekStr = day_of_week_int_to_str(DayOfWeekInt)")
 ```

-Let's do some filtering on this data.
-For this example, we filter based on values in our columns with simple boolean expressions.
+Deephaven provides a wealth of filtering methods for tables.
+We start by filtering using simple boolean expressions.

 ```python
 from deephaven.filter import or_